Doorways to the State Supreme Court Chamber, Austin, Texas via The Library of Congress.

 Law, Religion, and The Johnson Amendment

-On November 14th, Canopy Forum will host a virtual conference regarding the recent court filing of the Internal Revenue Service which introduced a reinterpretation of the Johnson Amendment.
+On November 14th, Canopy Forum hosted a virtual conference regarding the recent court filing of the Internal Revenue Service which introduced a reinterpretation of the Johnson Amendment.
 The 1954 amendment prohibits nonprofit organizations, including charities and churches, from engaging in any political campaign activity.
 The new court filing could allow religious organizations greater latitude in endorsing political candidates.

 - Should religious organizations be permitted to make political endorsements?